That resurfaced video proves Meghan and Harry must attend the coronation

 It isn’t just King Charles who will play a role in the upcoming coronation.
 It has been confirmed that the ceremony will involve the coronation of both Charles and his wife, Camilla Parker-Bowles, who will be crowned alongside each other.
 That means the May coronation will see Prince Harry facing not only his father and estranged brother, but also his step-mother – whom he once described as “the villain” in an interview with Anderson Cooper for CBS’ 60 Minutes.
 Could the crowning of the Queen Consort also see a showdown between a prince and his so-called wicked stepmother, a la Cinderella?
 Perhaps the coronation will indeed be like something out of a Disney movie.

 It’s truly up to Prince Harry and Meghan Markle whether they decide to leave the idealised comfort of their Montecito home for the dark, hallowed corridors of Westminster Abbey.
-I wouldn’t blame them if they chose not to attend King Charles’ coronation either, although we’d all be remiss of some entertainment.
+I wouldn’t blame them if they chose not to attend King Charles’ coronation either, although we’d all miss the entertainment.

 Join our commenting forum